Unidata/awips2/docs/install/install-cave.md

 Regardless of what Operating System CAVE is running on, these general requirements are recommended in order for CAVE to perform optimally:

+- Local machine

+    !!! error "Running CAVE via X11 forwarding or ssh tunneling is **not** supported.
+Using a [VNC is the only remote option](common-problems.md#remotely-connecting-to-cave), and may result in worse performance than running locally."

 - Java 1.8
 - OpenGL 2.0 Compatible Devices
 - At least 4GB RAM